Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/weapons/Orge-weapons.rst

 Weapons are used in armed combat, as opposed to unarmed combat like some martial arts, boxing, wrestling, etc.

 Weapons can be used in close combat and/or ranged combat.
-For example, a knife could be used to stab, or can be throwned.
+For example, a knife could be used to stab, or can be thrown.

 Close combat weapons are further split into:

  - melee weapons, like swords
  - pole weapons, like spears

+There are weapons by purpose (ex: a sword) or by usage (ex: a pickaxe).

 All weapons - even for close combat - have an attack range.
 For example an halberd allows for a larger range than a dagger.

+The controller of a creature can select which creature is to be targeted, but then Orge will determine which creature(s) is/are hit, which may or may not be the desired result (ex: friendly fire can happen).

 Most weapons can be used different ways, to throw, stab, bash, slash, etc, called *attack style*.